s3781493/Digital-Writing/exercises.md

 <img width="897" alt="Screen Shot 2024-04-29 at 10 25 24 am" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/392f193c-354c-430d-9fab-6e6d8436b127">

+ALthough it is unfinished at this stage, I think it looks a litte empty without the leaf.

 ### Personal Heatmap discovery

 # Week 8

 ## Case Proposal Feedback

 I should focus on creating calligrams for the letters that I have already mapped out.
+Use video footage from the rides.

 ### Further Calligram Brainstorming